Boeing 787 takes to sky in first flight check

 The U.S. National Transportation Safety Board on Monday set a two-day forum for April 11-12 to examine the design and performance of lithium-ion batteries in transportation -- a comprehensive review sparked by the twin battery failures in January.
 The NTSB also plans to hold a separate hearing on the 787 battery later in April.

 Monday's flight, the first with Boeing's new battery system, took off at approximately 12:11 p.m.
-Pacific time (7:11 p.m. p.m.
-British time) from Paine Field in Everett, Washington, on a planned two-hour mission designed to validate that all systems on the plane are working as designed.
+Pacific time (1911 GMT) from Paine Field in Everett, Washington, on a planned two-hour mission designed to validate that all systems on the plane are working as designed.

 Live video showed the jet, with LOT Polish Airlines livery, soaring into a clear sky with snow-capped mountains in the distance.
 It flew south down the west coast of Washington and about half way down the coast of Oregon before turning back to Paine Field, according to flight tracking website Flightware.com.
 It made a loop out the Strait of Juan de Fuca at low altitude and speed, then turned back toward the airport.
 The flight landed at 2:20 p.m.
 Pacific time, and the flight crew reported the test "went according to plan," Boeing said in a statement.

 Once data from Monday's flight has been analyzed, Boeing said it would prepare for a ground and flight demonstration aimed at certifying the company's proposed changes to the battery system.
-The system is made by Thales SA of France, and the battery is made by Japan's GS Yuasa Corp.
+The system is made by Thales SA (TCFP.PA) of France, and the battery is made by Japan's GS Yuasa Corp (6674.T).

 Boeing plans to conduct one certification demonstration flight using the same LOT plane, Line number 86, to show that the new battery system performs as intended during flight conditions.
 The system includes a steel box designed to contain a battery explosion and prevent fire, as well as a tube to vent fumes and heat out of the aircraft.